chuckreynolds/Selfish-Fresh-Start/readme.txt

 Release Date - 2017-11-14

 * tested up to WP 4.9
-* removed the removing of old IM fields; no longer a problem in modern WP installs
+* removed the removing of old IM profile fields that have been deprecated
+* removed the removing of old dashboard widgets that have been merged or deprecated
+* updated the minimum required version of WP to 4.0 due to the deprecated widgets
 * removed, by request, another news rss feed dashboard box; this one from moderntribe plugins

 = 1.1.0 =